datasqr/OpenCV/README.md

 Java OpenCV
 In this folder OpenCV lib tutorial will be realised with Java.
-Python files are as a benchmark from following webpage: http://docs.opencv.org/trunk/doc/py_tutorials/py_tutorials.html
+Python and C++ files are as a benchmark from following webpage: http://docs.opencv.org/trunk/doc/py_tutorials/py_tutorials.html

 tutorial1